latchset/pkcs11-provider/README.md

 Spec:
 https://docs.oasis-open.org/pkcs11/pkcs11-spec/v3.1/pkcs11-spec-v3.1.html

-To report Security Vulenrabilities, please use the "Report a Security Vulnerability" template in the issues reporting page.
+To report Security Vulnerabilities, please use the "Report a Security Vulnerability" template in the issues reporting page.